wikimatze/vimfiles/README.md

 ### [vim-ruby](https://github.com/vim-ruby/vim-ruby)
-Configuration files for editing and compiling Ruby - it even adds custom text-objects only for Vim
+Configuration files for editing and compiling Ruby - it even adds custom text-objects only for Vim.

 - following commands can performed in *visual mode*
   - `am` ... "a method" select from 'def' till 'end'